 When hiking in bear country, it’s important to remember that bears have an incredible sense of smell.
 To avoid attracting bears to your campsite or along the trail, make sure to pack out all food and packaging, even the smallest crumbs.
 Additionally, when camping, be diligent about properly storing food in bear-resistant containers or hanging it from a tree.

 Even if you think you’ve done a good job cleaning up after a meal, do a final sweep of the area to make sure you haven’t missed anything.
 Remember, bears are highly motivated by the scent of food.
 They will go to great lengths to get it.
-It’s up to us as responsible hikers to do our part to minimize the risk of a bear encounter.

 With your better understanding of bear safety, see these posts for my favorite hikes in bear country: